What Usually Terminates The Process Of Translation

 A: Review the contract carefully to determine your rights and obligations.
 If you believe the termination is unfair, you may seek legal advice.

-Q: How can I ensure that the termination process is handled professionally?
+Q: How can I make sure the termination process is handled professionally?

 A: Communicate clearly, provide written notice, settle outstanding payments, return materials, and document the entire process.